 If money is the problem, and you don’t have a budget for a photographer.

-3, Find a very cheap photography student at your local high school or university who’s just starting out, looking to get some experience, so they don’t charge you as much.
+You can find somebody at your local high school or university, who’s just starting out, looking to get some experience, so they don’t charge you as much.
 Or they are willing to work for free.
 Which is a good alternative, if you don’t have any money for a professional photographer.

 But you need to be ok with some of the risks that you are taking by finding those kind of photographers.
 What if they don’t show up, do they have insurance and contract, what if the pictures turn out really bad, or they lose the files?!
 Anything can happen with professional photographers too, but usually they are more prepared and experienced.
 My advice if you decide to hire somebody who is a student or hobby photographer is to make sure they are really committed and excited for this opportunity!
 As long as you accept and understand these risks of hiring somebody unexperienced, then why not?
 It saves you money, and could be a really good experience for you.